narrowspark/coding-standard/README.md

 ./vendor/bin/psalm --init
 ```
 #### Infection
-The first time you run Infection for your project, it will ask you several questions to create a config file `infection.json.dist`
+The first time you run Infection for your project, it will ask you questions to create a config file `infection.json.dist`

 #### Changelog